 How to clean raw data? – eternal problem and not only in Excel!
 Clean data is a key question either we create a simple analysis, or a dashboard.
 In today’s article we will go through the most important technics.
 String manipulations in Excel are very important!

 Besides the well-known methods we will introduce special VBA codes that will make the process quicker and more effective.
+This tool is a part of our free excel add-in.

 Effective ways to clean raw data in Excel